Language: EN

 What is the flow control of execution

-So far we had said that a program is a sequence of statements (or actions) that are executed linearly from beginning to end.
+So far, we have said that a program is a sequence of statements (or actions) that execute linearly from start to finish.

 Well… actually that is not entirely true.
-It is true that our program will become a series of instructions, placed in a series one after the other.
+It is true that our program will become a series of instructions, placed one after the other.

 programacion-flujo-control

-When executed, the computer will keep track of which is the current instruction.
-This “arrow” that indicates the instruction to be executed, will change to go through the entire program.
+When executed, somewhere, the computer will keep track of what the current instruction is.
+This “arrow” indicating the instruction to execute will change to traverse the entire program.

-However, if the execution point could only move one by one forward, we could only do a predetermined sequence of actions.
-We could do “big calculations” but little else.
+However, if the execution point could only move forward one step at a time, we could only perform a predetermined sequence of actions (we could do “heavy calculations” but little else).

-For this to be interesting the execution point can change at any time to any other point in the program.
-That is, it can jump several instructions forward, and even backwards.
+For this to be interesting, the execution point can change at any moment to any other point in the program (that is, it can jump several instructions forward, and even backward).

-This is what we call the program’s execution flow.
-The instructions and tools we have to manage and change the program, we call flow control structures.
+This is what we call the program flow of execution.
+The instructions and tools we have to manage and change the program are called control flow structures.

-Flow control structures are the instructions that allow a program to make decisions and perform different actions according to the given conditions, and they are one of the most important parts of programming.
+Control flow structures are instructions that allow a program to make decisions and perform different actions based on given conditions, and they are one of the most important parts of programming.

-• Jump structures: allow the programmer to transfer flow control to a different location in the program.
-The most common jump structure is the GO-TO.
+• Jump structures: allow the programmer to transfer control flow to a different location in the program.
+The most common jump structure is GO-TO.

-• Loop structures: allow the program to repeat a sequence of instructions several times.
+• Loop structures: allow the program to repeat a sequence of instructions multiple times.
 The most common loop structures are WHILE, DO-WHILE, FOR, FOREACH.

-• Error management structures: allow the program to respond to errors or exceptions.
-The most common one is TRY-CATCH.
+• Error handling structures: allow the program to respond to errors or exceptions.
+The most common is TRY-CATCH.

-Not all of them are equally “well seen”.
-In particular, we will see that GO-TO is something we shouldn’t use, and TRY-CATCH would be up for debate.
-But as the goal of the course is to talk about programming and its evolution, I think it is important to include all of them.
+Not all of them are viewed equally “well”.
+In particular, we will see that GO-TO is something we should not use, and TRY-CATCH would be a topic for debate.
+But since the goal of the course is to talk about programming and its evolution, I think it is important to include all of them.